oracle-quickstart/oci-marketplace-setup/README.md

 After clicking the deploy button above you will be presented with 3 screens using 'Next' to navigate:

 1. Stack Information - you can optionally change the name of the stack.
-2. Variables - you can leave the defaults or uncheck any resources you do not with to create.
+2. Variables - you can leave the defaults or uncheck any resources you do not wish to create.
 3. Review - Check "Run Apply" to automatically create resources and click 'Next'